idkjay/github-puppeteer-scraper/README.md

-# puppeteer-scraper
+# github-puppeteer-scraper
 puppeteer scraper that pulls github trending repositories

 PART 1

 Create a directory

-1. Need to install NPM
-  npm init -y to create an empty package.json
+1. In your terminal run, npm init -y This will generate a package.json for managing project dependencies.

 2. Then install Puppeteer, a Node library which provides API to control headless Chrome/Chromium over the DevTools Protocol.
-Created by the Chrome developmental team at Google.
+Created by the Chrome developmental team at Google. npm install --save puppeteer

 Anything, well most things, you can do manually in the browser can be recreated via Puppeteer. generate ss and pdfs